l7mp/stunner/README.md

 STUN/TURN [long term credential mechanism](https://datatracker.ietf.org/doc/html/rfc8489#section-9.2) is on the top of our TODO list, please bear with us for now.
+* STUNner is not intended to be used as a "conventional" STUN/TURN server.
+Running inside a Kubernetes pod, STUNner will not be able to identify the public IP address of a client sending a STUN binding request to it, and the TURN transport relay connections opened by STUNner will not be reachable externally, only pods *inside* the Kubernetes cluster will be able to connect.
+This is enough to support the intended use case of STUNner: a Kubernetes ingress gateway exposing a STUN/TURN compatible server to WebRTC clients to reach the media servers running inside the cluster.
 * Access through STUnner to the rest of the cluster *must* be locked down with a Kubernetes `NetworkPolicy`.
 Otherwise, certain internal Kubernetes services would become available externally; see the [notes on access control](#access-control).